Community of Interest Information

 Redistricting Process in 2021-2022

-Every ten years, local governments use new census data to redraw their district lines to reflect how local populations have changed.
-This process, called redistricting, is important in ensuring that each Council Member represents about the same number of constituents.
+Local governments use new census data every ten years to redraw their district lines to reflect how local populations have changed.
+This process, called redistricting, is essential in ensuring that each Council Member represents about the same number of constituents.
 Redistricting is done using U.S. Census data, which is anticipated to be released around September 30, 2021.
 For the City of Morgan Hill, the redistricting process must be completed by April 17, 2022.

 You can find a map of the City’s current Council Member districts here.